google/earthengine-community/tutorials/forest-cover-loss-estimation/index.md

 We use the Global Forest Change dataset (year 2001) to demonstrate how to estimate tree loss based on forest definition.

-### 1. Select tree loss pixels that are inside the derived tree cover (meeting minimum canopy and area requirements)
+### 1. Select tree loss pixels that are inside the derived tree cover
 ```
 var treeLoss = gfc2018.select(['lossyear']);
 var treeLoss01 = treeLoss.eq(1); // tree loss in year 2001
 // Select the tree loss within the derived tree cover (>= canopy cover and area requirements).
 var treecoverLoss01 = minArea.and(treeLoss01).rename('loss2001').selfMask();
 ```
-### 2. Apply the minimum area requirement using connectedPixelCount (aka minimum mapping unit, typically same as the minimum forest area)
+### 2. Apply the minimum mapping unit using connectedPixelCount
 ```
 // Create connectedPixelCount() to get contiguous area.
 var contLoss = treecoverLoss01.connectedPixelCount();